rotexsoft/versatile-acl/README.md

              );
 ```

-Now that we have set up or groups, users and permissions, let's see how to check if a user is allowed to perform an action on a resource in our application.
+Now that we have set up our groups, users and permissions, let's see how to check if a user is allowed to perform an action on a resource in our application.

 Let's start with the user **'frankwhite'** that belongs to the **'admin'**  group.
 This user should be able to perform any action on any resource in the application: